markbuckle/MySQL-Tutorial/README.md

 ```MySQL
 rollback;
 ```
-To add in the current data / time:
+To add in new values:
 ```MySQL
 insert into employees
 values(current_date(), current_time(), NOW());
 ```

 To make a column with a required value, simply add "not null".
 For example:
 ```MySQL
 create table products(